BloomTech-Labs/labs-ds-starter/README.md

 async def predict(house: House):
 ```

-Deploy your work-in-progress to Heroku.
-Get to this point by the middle of Build Week.
-(By Wednesday lunch for full-time cohorts.
-By end of week one for part-time cohorts.)
+Deploy your work-in-progress to AWS.
 Now your web teammates can make POST requests to your API endpoint.

 In a notebook, train your pipeline and pickle it.
 See these docs: